30 Of The Most Intelligent Dog Breeds That Prove They Are More Than Just Cute Little Faces

 13. English Springer Spaniel

-Because of their excellent sense of smell, they are usually used as detection dogs.
+Due to their excellent sense of smell, they are usually employed as detection dogs.

 14. Keeshond

-Keeshonden dogs are often used as comfort or therapy dogs due to their empathetic and intuitive nature.
+Keeshonden dogs are often used as comfort or therapy dogs because of their empathetic and intuitive nature.

 15. Australian Shepherd

-Intelligent, loyal, and playful—the Australian Shepherd has got them all!
+Intelligent, loyal, and playful—the Australian Shepherd has it all!

 16. Standard Poodle

-Poodles are hypoallergenic, making them one of the best pets for those who have a sensitive nose.
-They are great at sports, and they do a good job as working dogs and as an emotional support companion.
+Poodles are hypoallergenic, making them one of the best pets for those with sensitive noses.
+They excel in sports and serve well as working dogs and emotional support companions.

 17. Pomeranian

-Pomeranians are the perfect dogs for those living in apartments as they do not need much exercise.
-They are very intelligent and trainable but are also feisty when it comes to protecting their territory.
+Pomeranians are the perfect dogs for those living in apartments, as they do not require much exercise.
+They are very intelligent and trainable but can also be feisty when it comes to protecting their territory.

 18. Belgian Malinois

-This dog is not for the weak and the novice owners, because it takes a lot of patience and experience to train them.
+This dog is not for novice owners, as it takes a lot of patience and experience to train them.

 19. Miniature Schnauzer

-Miniature Schnauzers will always look for ways to keep theirselves active, so be sure to give them something to occupy their minds with or else they'll chew your slippers away!
+Miniature Schnauzers will always look for ways to keep themselves active, so be sure to provide them with something to occupy their minds; otherwise, they'll chew your slippers away!

 20. Collie

 Collies are very active, sensitive, empathetic, and often intensely loyal to their owners.
-They will gladly adapt to a sedentary lifestyle, and only meeting the needs of their owners.
+They will gladly adapt to a sedentary lifestyle, meeting only the needs of their owners.

 21. Shetland Sheepdog